MichaelPogue/Northwest-Missouri-State-University/module02/README.md

 then when another process tries to do the same, it can't and we end up with an error.

+Concurrent Multiprocessing

+Task 1.
+Explore the output from concurrent processes.
+Were activities performed in a in order?
+Does the order vary on multiple runs?
+What would happen if a process - or machine - dies?
+Is information lost?
+These considerations are important when deciding how to implement distributed analytics solutions.

+At 0, all tasks run in order.
+At task 1, with the extra second wait we see the order begin to fail to execute correctly.
+P1 is loaded instantly, but due to the delay P2 and P3 are clashing, which eventually clashes with P1 as its ending the second bit.
+Essentially, the p1.start() is clashing with the p1.join() more and more with longer delays.
+At only a 1 second delay, the program still runs.
+At 2 and 3 the program crashes sooner with the higher delay.
+If the process is obstructed, I believe the loss of information would depend on what type of backups are being used.
+I would assume no data is lost as in this case, it's the query that is suffering, not the data itself.

+Task 2.
+Increase the time and see how things go?
+What happens?

+As stated above, increasing time decreases the time before the next crash.

 ## Document Results After Each Run

 To clear the terminal, in the terminal window, type clear and hit enter or return.